TexNevada/website/content/posts/mc-s05.md

 #### VoiceChat mod
 The server has a VoiceChat mod!
 However the settings might not be perfectly set for your system.
 I recommend you to check the settings and change them to your liking.
 The keybind for the VoiceChat mod is `V`.

+#### Web map
+We have a web map for the server!
+You can access it by going to [http://nevadaskies.net:8123](https://nevadaskies.net:8123).
+The website only works when the server is running.
+So if it is down, it means the server is down.

 #### Mods in the modpack
 {{< expand "Mods in the modpack" >}}